Christening your pet is perhaps an equally daunting process as naming your child.

 Fitting for the electrifying personality of the Husky.

-The word literally means shining.
+The word means shining.

 A good name for a feminine dog that portrays the sophistication and empathy of the female gender.